 “Based on the results of the study, we found that the technique is sufficiently safe to justify being used for people as well as dogs,” Rossmeisl said.
 “A mini-schnauzer in the clinical trial is still going strong three years after treatment for a glioma.”

 He is overseeing another clinical trial on the use of convection-enhanced delivery, a type of targeted chemotherapy.
 This treatment involves inserting a specially designed catheter directly into the tumor and infusing it with drugs over several hours.
-Chris Rylander, assistant professor of biomedical engineering with the Institute of Critical Technology and Applied Science, invented a unique catheter for the study.

 Each of these clinical trials involves about 16 dogs receiving treatment at the college’s Veterinary Teaching Hospital over two or three years.
 Although most small animal hospitals might not have the technology or training to offer these treatments for their patients, Rossmeisl said that he hopes veterinary specialists will incorporate these treatments into their practice and that other veterinarians will eventually offer a cancer-fighting drug tested in one of these trials.